paul-w42/globo_gym/README.md

 ## Project Requirements and Implementation

-1. Separates all database/business logic using the MVC pattern.
+:heavy_check_mark: 1.
+Separates all database/business logic using the MVC pattern.
    1. Control / Routing is performed inside the /controller/control.php file
    2. Data Validation is done inside the /model/validate.php file
    3. Database Access is done through the /model/data-layer file
    4. View pages (.html f3 templates) are inside the /views folder
-2. Routes all URLs and leverages a templating language using the Fat-Free framework.
+:heavy_check_mark: 2.
+Routes all URLs and leverages a templating language using the Fat-Free framework.
 3. Has a clearly defined database layer using PDO and prepared statements.
   1. The data-layer.php file uses PDO and prepared statements for all database access
 4. Data can be added and viewed.